gavenwangcn/opik-openclaw/README.md

 ## What this plugin gives you

+[Opik](https://github.com/comet-ml/opik) is a leading open-source LLM and agent observability, tracing, evaluation and optimization platform.
 `@opik/opik-openclaw` adds native Opik tracing for OpenClaw runs:

 - LLM request/response spans
-- sub-agent request/response spans
+- Sub-agent request/response spans
-- tool call spans with inputs, outputs, and errors
+- Tool call spans with inputs, outputs, and errors
-- run-level finalize metadata
+- Run-level finalize metadata
-- usage and cost metadata
+- Usage and cost metadata

 The plugin runs inside the OpenClaw Gateway process.
 If your gateway is remote, install and configure the plugin on that host.